dkluis/TVMaze-Management/README.md

     1. Every 30 minutes: Keep it up-to-date by checking TVMaze via the updated shows API for all 'Followed' shows and asking for their episodes'

 * **Getters** (~5)
-    1. Initial setup: Define the websites to 'scrape' or use their APIs to find out if episode for a show are available and how to get them
+    1. Initial setup: Define the websites to 'scrape' or use their APIs to find out if episode for a show is available and how to get them

 * **Actions**
     1. Every 30 minutes: